 A resource library

-As it gets harder and harder to entice people to part with their email address, some bloggers are going all out, and providing subscribers with an entire library of relevant resources.
+As it gets harder and harder to entice people to part with their email address, some bloggers (including me) are going all out, and providing subscribers with an entire library of relevant resources (you can access mine here).

 This can be a great idea if you want to include small content upgrades with individual blog posts.
 You offer a highly relevant extra download (maybe a checklist or worksheet) with each new blog post (or at least one post each month) and add each new content upgrade to your resource library as you create it.
 New subscribers get access to the library via a private link in your welcome email (you can password protect your library if you want), and regular subscribers can access the library at any time to check out any new resources you’ve added.